BODYGEE/bodygee-integration-API/README.md

 # Bodygee Integration API
 This API provides basic functionalities to add your members to Bodygee system.
-Please read the [API documention](https://github.com/BODYGEE/bodygee-integration-API/wiki) in the Wiki.

 ## Provided functionality
 ### Members synchronization